 - BIPOC – (Black, Indigenous, People of Colour) or Francophone-focused organizations.

-Learn More About OMIF Funding for the Ontario Music Industry Sector
+Apply for the Ontario Music Industry Initiative (OMIF):

-All streams of the OMIF funding program are seeking music-related associations and organizations that feel they could positively contribute long-term growth to Ontario’s music industry and boost the sector through unprecedented times.
-With government grants, OMIF hopes that music sector businesses will come out on the other side of the pandemic having not only survived its impacts, but persevered and grew stronger alongside it.
+The OMIF funding program is seeking music-related associations and organizations that will positively contribute long-term growth to Ontario’s music industry and boost the sector through unprecedented times.
+With government grants, OMIF hopes that music sector businesses will come out on the other side of the pandemic having not only survived its impacts, but persevered and grown stronger alongside it.